phue/rna_seq_kallisto1/readme.md

 ### info.tab

-This file contains three columns (run_accession,condition,sample), where the first is the name of the bam file (**without the .bam extension**), the second one defines the sample condition (e.g. wildtype, knockout etc) and the third the separate replicates (e.g 1,2,3... or A,B,C)
+This file contains three columns separated by a ",".
+The first is named "run_accession" and is the name of the bam file (**without the .bam extension**), the second is called "condition" and defines the sample condition (e.g. wildtype, knockout etc) and the last is called "sample" and defines the separate replicates (e.g 1,2,3... or A,B,C)

 **Tip1:** To get the right structure of this file you can simply open the included file info.tab file and edit it.
 Keep the first line (containing the headers) as it is and on line 2 and onwards insert your bam names, conditions and sample info.